 Open Door Policy

 This leads us to the classic – and proven – “open door policy”.
 Put simply, this means that managers should emphasize that they’re always available to talk.
 Whether it’s an issue with another staff member, senior leadership or workplace policy, the ability to voice concerns is vital to overall morale and engagement.

 Similarly, staff should be encouraged to tell their superiors about things that the company is doing correctly.
 This helps upper management keep track of practices and regulations that work.

 Personal issues can create roadblocks to engagement.
-There will always be times when employees are dealing with stressors or health problems that affect their ability to work.
-Rather than suffer in silence until these individuals are reprimanded for underperforming, managers should invite their staff to come to them and express what’s happening.
+There will always be times when employees are dealing with stressors, mental health problems that affect their ability to work.
+Rather than suffer in silence until these individuals are reprimanded for under performing, managers should invite their staff to come to them and express what’s happening.
 Only then can accommodations be made to hopefully preserve some productivity and, more importantly, keep the worker in question happy.
 If someone feels that their boss genuinely cares for his or her well-being, they’ll ultimately feel like an asset, rather than another number on the payroll.

 Granted, a supervisor isn’t a therapist.
 If it’s clear that the individual’s issues are beyond resolution through a simple chat, it’s important that we tactfully offer them resources that will help them cope.